Oxford Against Cutting will soon be rebranding to: Sundial Centre for Education on Harmful Practices

 She has experience volunteering with refugees and her current research focuses on border control practices and the impact of the No Recourse to Public Funds rule on domestic abuse victims, families and communities.
 Vania is a human rights activist who is passionate about equality, community building and tackling domestic abuse.

-Alexis Hawthorne is the Schools Coordinator for Sundial.
+Alexis Hawthorne is the Bookings Coordinator and Research Assistant for Sundial.
 She is currently undertaking an ESRC funded PhD in Social Anthropology at the University of Sussex, having previously undertaken Masters degrees in Social Anthropology and Social Research Methods.
 Her research focuses on experiences of mental wellbeing among Ghanaian migrants in the UK, exploring how community practices, gender, family, religion and racial inequalities factor into resettlement and help-seeking behaviours.
 She previously worked as a Research Assistant at the Centre for Diversity Policy Research and Practice at Oxford Brookes University working on equality and diversity projects, and as Refugee and Displacement Research Assistant for Oxfam GB.

 Hauwa is a specialist in gender issues affecting women and girls and has been involved in peacebuilding since the age of 13, using her writing and poetry to initiate difficult dialogues addressing societal problems of power dynamics and inequalities.
 She has experience volunteering in Nigeria with programmes targeting vulnerabilities in internally displaced persons camps, orphanages and impoverished communities.
 She enjoys organising charity walks to advocate and fundraise for different causes.